Electron correlations in kagome metals $AV_3Sb_5$ (A= K, Rb, Cs): Results

-FIG.~\ref{fig:ccc} presents the calculated on-site ($U$), nearest-neighbor ($V$), and Hund's coupling ($J$) parameters as functions of interlayer compression ($\Delta c \equiv c-c_0$).
+FIG.~\ref{fig:ccc} presents the calculated on-site ($U$), nearest-neighbor ($V$), and Hund's coupling ($J$) parameters as functions of interlayer compression ($\Delta c \equiv c-c_0$), where $c$ denotes the c-lattice parameter and $c_0$ represents its value under ambient pressure.
 Strikingly, $U$ and $V$ exhibit discontinuous transitions resembling metastable step functions, contrasting with the rigid stability of $J$ across the entire range.
 Specifically, $U$ maintains a baseline value of $2.474$ eV for $\Delta c < 0$ Å but abruptly increases to $2.604$ eV when $\Delta c$ exceeds $0.2$ Å. Remarkably, $V$ undergoes a concurrent enhancement of $\Delta V \approx 0.13$ eV, mirroring $U$'s transition magnitude.
 These coordinated discontinuities identify a singular critical regime within $0 <\Delta c < 0.2$ Å, rationalizing the anomalous fluctuations observed at ambient pressure.
 Importantly, despite the concurrent increase in both $U$ and $V$, their ratio $U/V$ demonstrates evident reduction under interlayer compression.